604 E Main Street

 - Use media and other public relations mechanisms to promote the full range of available library services.

 IV.
-Responsibilities and Authorities of the Library Board (Back to Top)
+Responsibilities and Authorities of the Library Board (Reviewed & Approved March 25, 2014) (Back to Top)

 Refer to Chapter 43 of the Wisconsin Statutes (particularly section 43.58), the Wisconsin Public Library Trustee Manual, and individual library bylaws for the responsibilities and authority of the library board and individual trustees.